staude/mime-types-extended/readme.txt

 = I found a bug  =

-Please report it at http://bugs.staude.net
+Please report it at https://github.com/staude/mime-types-extended/issues

-Select the project "WP Plugin: Mime Types Extended" and report it.

 = I have a feature request =

-Please report it at http://bugs.staude.net
+Please report it at https://github.com/staude/mime-types-extended/issues

-Select the project "WP Plugin: Mime Types Extended" and report it.